DasEd955/Stocks-Subreddit-Classifier/planning.md

 ### 7.3 Failure Analysis

 **Purpose:** After training, feed the model's 7 misclassifications to an LLM and ask it to identify systematic patterns before writing the evaluation narrative.
-The goal is to separate model-specific failure modes from annotation noise — and to surface patterns that are not obvious from looking at individual wrong predictions in isolation.
+The goal is to separate model specific failure modes from annotation noise, and to surface patterns that are not obvious from looking at individual wrong predictions in isolation.

 **Process:**

 Each of the 7 wrong predictions (predicted label, true label, and post text) will be provided to Claude with the following prompt:

 > *"Here are 7 posts that a fine-tuned DistilBERT classifier got wrong, with the predicted and true labels.
 Given these label definitions [definitions pasted], identify any systematic patterns in the errors.
 What is the model actually learning that causes these specific confusions?
-Be specific — don't just list the examples back."*
+Be specific, don't just list the examples back."*

 **What to look for in the LLM's response:**

 - Whether the errors cluster around a specific label boundary (expected: `Interpretive_Opinion` ↔ `Evidence_Based_Analysis`)
 - Whether the errors are driven by surface features (analytical-sounding vocabulary, present tense vs. reporting tense) rather than structural properties
-- Whether short posts are disproportionately misclassified — the model may rely on length as a proxy for evidence density
+- Whether short posts are disproportionately misclassified.
+The model may rely on length as a proxy for evidence density
 - Whether the model conflates persuasive tone with Low Quality, or analytical vocabulary with Analysis

 **How to verify the patterns independently:**